 - People who lied on their application to get more benefits or who misrepresented their residence to get assistance in more than one state.

-- Families who already get their maximum amount of TANF cash assistance (unless they got an extension by the state).
+- Families who have already received their maximum amount of TANF assistance (unless they got an extension by the state).

 - Illegal or undocumented immigrants.